-Dunelm Q3 trading update: sales nudge higher, margin holds, guidance trimmed
+Dunelm Q3 trading update: Sales rise, margin holds, but profit guidance trimmed amid uncertain market conditions.

 The sting in the tail is guidance: profit before tax (PBT) for FY26 is now expected to land towards the lower end of consensus, which Dunelm compiles at £213m with a range of £210m to £217m.
 In short, sales and margin are resilient, but the outlook has softened as March brought a broad-based slowdown.